-Michael E. Porter, Greg Hills, Marc Pfitzer, Sonja Patscheke, Elizabeth Hawkins, identifies six challenges to shared value.
+Michael E. Porter, Greg Hills, Marc Pfitzer, Sonja Patscheke, and Elizabeth Hawkins identify six challenges to shared value.
 We demonstrate how Impact Cloud is uniquely positioned to address each of them.

 Challenge #1.
-Untangle mess of wide range of social issues that could be measured
+Untangle the mess of a wide range of social issues that could be measured

 Impact Cloud is a robust impact knowledge graph-based framework that allows you to simplify impact strategy based on critical social and environmental programs.
-Designed based on leading industry frameworks, standards, and principles, Impact Cloud can help you build a unique impact strategy within a short time.
-The best part is that this strategy becomes the foundation for different types of data collection, aggregation, and reporting.
+Designed based on leading industry frameworks, standards, and principles, Impact Cloud can help you build a unique impact strategy quickly.
+The best part is that this strategy becomes the foundation for data collection, aggregation, and reporting.

 Challenge #2: Measuring Social Outcomes for Large Populations

 Determine social outcomes early in the product development process and select measurable results.
-By aligning with impact management, the company can address critical questions of WHAT outcome they are planning to achieve, and WHO will benefit from the outcome.
+By aligning with impact management, the company can address critical questions about the outcome they plan to achieve and WHO will benefit from it.
 Impact Cloud is a unique technology that allows you to build an active stakeholder survey that can address these impact dimensions.

 Challenge #3: Business Value Accrues on a Different Timeline Than Social Value

-Shared value measurement must address the fact that business results and social results can have different time horizons.
-This can be done through a step-by-step understanding short term outcomes, mid-term outcomes, and long-term impact.
-The theory of change based framework can help design an effective impact chain for your organization.
+Shared value measurement must address the fact that business and social results can have different time horizons.
+This can be done through a step-by-step understanding of short-term outcomes, mid-term outcomes, and long-term impact.
+The theory of change-based framework can help design an effective impact chain for your organization.
 Once you have developed your framework, you can use different impact measurement and management techniques to track performance.